 Diet Pepsi: 34.1 mg caffeine; 184.7 mg aspartame; 79.5 mg benzoate.

 Not surprisingly, all three had roughly the same amount of benzoate, as it is just a preservative.
 The Coke products had a bit more caffeine, and the Coke Zero had much less aspartame than the other two sodas, as it also includes citric acid for some flavoring.

+The following numbers are the actual amounts of caffeine and aspartame in a 12 oz can of the 3 diet sodas (The caffeine content was obtained from the Coca-Cola and Pepsi websites.
+The aspartame content was obtained from both LiveStrong.com and DiabetesSelfManagement.com.):

+Diet Coke: 46 mg caffeine; 187.5 mg aspartame

+Coke Zero: 34 mg caffeine; 87.0 mg aspartame

+Diet Pepsi: 35 mg caffeine; 177.0 mg aspartame

 Sample Calculations (Table 2):